Agility here, there and everywhere

-Many people, myself included, believe that 30” is the perfect jumping height for an agility dog, it’s a good test without being too hard for the majority of dogs, the size of the obstacles in relation to the course lends itself perfectly to this height, and it is the optimum height to achieve the 'jumping curve' effect that is so pleasing to the eye when negotiated to perfection.
-Having said that, if it can be proved that it would benefit agility to change this height, or there is a swell of opinion to do so, then of course I would be willing to listen.
+Many people, myself included, believe that 30inches is the perfect jumping height for an agility dog.
+It’s a good test without being too hard for the majority of dogs.
+The size of the obstacles in relation to the course lends itself perfectly to this height, and it is the optimum height to achieve the 'jumping curve' effect that is so pleasing to the eye when negotiated to perfection.
+Having said that, if it can be proved that it would benefit agility to change this height, or there is a swell of opinion to do so then, of course, I would be willing to listen.

 As far as the rest of the world was concerned, they did initially follow our lead, but in 1995 the FCI reduced their top height to between 55cm and 65cm (21 5/8” – 25 5/8”.)
 Countries have come to this height from different angles, some were heavily influenced by a report that stated dogs jumping 30” were far more likely to sustain long term injuries than dogs jumping just over 25” !!! and as a lower height suited more people than it didn’t, the rest was easy.
 Other countries were dominated by breeds that are generally smaller than in the UK, so once again, lowering the height met with little opposition.
 Once it was obvious that some countries were in favour, and considering that unlike us, many European countries were already 'playing together' it was almost a forgone conclusion that the FCI would be subject to change.